Building a Data-Informed Marketing Strategy from the Ground Up

 Content development across channels

-Monthly performance reviews and adjustments
+Ongoing performance reviews and adjustments

 To prevent the plan from “living on a shelf,” I tied it directly to measurable OKRs and reviewed progress monthly.
 This created a feedback loop where performance data informed future decisions, rather than being used only for reporting.